webbmathewd/assessment/README.md

 Installation
 To use the Logging Library in your C# application, you'll need to include the LoggingLibrary.dll file in your project.
 You can do this by downloading the LoggingLibrary.dll file and adding it as a reference in your Visual Studio project.

-Alternatively, you can build the LoggingLibrary project from source and include the resulting DLL file in your project.

 Usage
 To use the Logging Library in your C# application, you'll need to create an instance of the Logger class and call its Log method to log messages.
 Here's an example: